-From a loyalty platform to a
+From a loyalty platform to a community platform

 We’ve been working alongside Philip Morris Romania for 15+ years, during which we redefined what brand loyalty looks like.
 Philip Morris is a pioneer in the tobacco industry, focused on shaping a smoke-free future and having a customer-centric approach to business.
 The latest challenge we took on was to improve the user digital experience – transforming the loyalty platform into a community for its members.